 There will also be a few new(ish) locations as Tyrion and Arya were both last seen on boats heading across the Narrow Sea.
 That should mean more time spent in the Free Cities of Pentos and Braavos.
 The prospect of the latter is especially exciting given how rad the place looks in the title sequence.
 Finally, there is one never-before-seen region of Westeros that we will definitely see on GoT next year with Spain being scouted as a stand-in for Dorne.
 A whole kingdom of Oberyns?!

-Then there's still Dean-Charles Chapman (Tommen), Julian Glover (Pycelle), Clive Russell (Blackfish), Tobias Menzies (Edmure), Michael McElhatton (Roose), Indira Varma (Ellaria Sand), Anton Lesser (Qyburn), Charlotte Hope (Myranda), Patrick Malahide (Balon), Ben Crompton (Edd), Ciarán Hinds (Mance), Peter Vaughan (Aemon), Owen Teale (Thorne), Dominic Carter (Slynt), Tara Fitzgerald (Selyse), Kerry Ingram (Shireen), Mark Gatiss (Tycho Nestoris), Lucian Msamati (Salladhor Saan), Octavia Alexandru (Leaf), Natalia Tena (Osha), Art Parkinson (Rickon), Aimee Richardson (Myrcella), Lino Facioli (Robin), Richard Dormer (Beric), Paul Kaye (Thoros) and Philip McGinley (Anguy).
+Then there's still Dean-Charles Chapman (Tommen), Julian Glover (Pycelle), Clive Russell (Blackfish), Tobias Menzies (Edmure), Michael McElhatton (Roose), Indira Varma (Ellaria Sand), Anton Lesser (Qyburn), Charlotte Hope (Myranda), Patrick Malahide (Balon), Ben Crompton (Edd), Ciarán Hinds (Mance), Peter Vaughan (Aemon), Owen Teale (Thorne), Dominic Carter (Slynt), Tara Fitzgerald (Selyse), Kerry Ingram (Shireen), Mark Gatiss (Tycho Nestoris), Lucian Msamati (Salladhor Saan), Natalia Tena (Osha) and Lino Facioli (Robin).
+And possibly Richard Dormer (Beric), Paul Kaye (Thoros) and Philip McGinley (Anguy) if the Brotherhood is back.
 Seven hells!
-That's a lot of cast members left for George R.R.
-Martin to kill and we haven't even gotten to the additions for Game of Thrones' fifth season.
+That's a lot of people left for George R.R.
+Martin to kill.

-Game of Thrones will return for its fifth season next spring (probably Sundays at 9 p.m.
+Game of Thrones will return for its fifth season in the spring of 2015 (probably Sundays at 9 p.m.
 ET) on HBO.
 Based on the “Song of Ice and Fire” novels by George R.R.
 Martin, the series was adapted by David Benioff and D.B.
 Weiss and stars Peter Dinklage, Kit Harrington, Emilia Clarke, Lena Headey and Nikolaj Coster-Waldau.